islamCodehood/Study-Notes/Responsive-Images.md

 - **So to increase performance you need to _compress  images_ and _decrease the no of requests_.**

--**It is better to use text overlaying an image than to use a text as an image.**
+- **It is better to use text overlaying an image than to use a text as an image.**